heyderpd/queue/README.md

   }

   func main() {
-    // limit the amount of concurrent active processes que.Init(queueLimit)

     for _, job := range jobsToDo {
       /* start all requisition in the same time!!! =D */ go doHttpRequest(job)